-Instructor: Sébastien GREGOV

-No. of hours: 22H or 44h - each semester (according to the

-student's group level)

-ECTS credits: 6 ECTS (for A &B level groups) - each semester
+Instructor : Sébastien GREGOV No. of hours : 44h - each semester ECTS credits: 6 ECTS - each semester Erasmus code: SPR-EI-FRA-S1 / SPR-EI-FRA-S2

-3 ECTS (for C&D level groups) - each semester

-Erasmus code: U1EEF10U (S1) / U2EEF10U (S2)

 Courses are specific to each semester in each level, so a student staying for one year, even if in the same level, will not take the same course in two consecutive semesters (whether arriving in September or January).